munkee85/PROJECT-2077/README.md

 Need to amp up your style for the streets of Night City?
 Do so with a large selection of custom clothing, all available from Virtual Atelier.
 Cruise the streets with a selection of epic new cars available from the Virtual Car Dealer.

 ### Appearance:
-PROJECT 2077 uses Hyst's EBBRB﻿ for Female V, and KS's ADONIS﻿ for Male V, as well as adding some more hair options﻿ from Meluminary Hair Collection.
+PROJECT 2077 uses Hyst's EBBRB﻿ for Female V, as well as adding some more hair options﻿ from Meluminary Hair Collection.
 Named NPC's got some love too with 4K textures from High Res Named NPC AIO.

 ### Romance:
 Get a more in-depth life with your paramour ﻿with lore-friendly text ﻿messages﻿, romantic hangouts﻿ and more.